 Montgomery County required that the facility provide a Surface Water Drainage Report to detail how the facility's post development stormwater runoff is equal to or less than the predevelopment stormwater runoff.
+Details for the drainage system and associated design demonstrations are included in within this report as Appendix A, Surface Water Drainage Report.
 That report has not been included within this registration application but is available for review if requested.